Clover-Group/tsp/docs/index.md

 __Deployment options:__
-It can be used as the service and library:
+<br>It can be used as the service and library:
 - As a service it:
     - Takes as input: source and sink type in URL (JDBC or InfluxDB for now), they configuration and patterns to search in the body